bright/new-www/_posts/2018-06-11-rules-of-bright-development.md

 **2. Pair programming**

 We like working together and we take advantage of that not only while doing code review, but also in pair programming.
 And pair programming is like an instant code review.
 Two programmers from our team are working on the same task and on the same machine swapping their roles.
 It is a great opportunity to come up with new fresh  ideas and find some solutions much faster than while working alone.
-We also do not stuck with a problem for a long time and we catch errors faster.
+We also do not get stuck with a problem for a long time and we catch errors faster.
 The fact that two experienced developers are engaged in the task at the same time makes our work really efficient and reduces the probability of making mistakes.
 It may also speed up some urgent tasks on the sprint.

 What is more, pair programming is extremely practical and useful for our new employees.
 While on boarding a new staff a more experienced developer can pair with a trainee to effectively and fluently share knowledge connected either with a project or generally programming skills.

 **3. Continuous integration**

 We are great advocates of Continuous integration (CI).
 Our code is integrated into a shared repository several times a day.
 By a regular integration, we can detect errors quickly and make sure that every push is in a good state.
 If the commit fails to move to the next step, we can immediately find a problem and fix it.
 Thanks to the frequent integration we can spend more time on building features instead of debugging.
-We do not have to wait and watch to find out if our code is going to work.

 **4. TDD**

-We believe that Test Driven Development is a good way of providing high quality software.
+We believe that Test Driven Development is a good way of providing high-quality software.
 Applying TDD methodology makes creating  maintainable readable code and reducing bugs much easier.
-At first we always try to write unit tests to check particular segments and then the code itself.
+At first, we always try to write unit tests to check particular segments and then the code itself.
 It prevents us from creating unnecessary code and helps to specify precise features that should be implemented in the project.
 And even if TDD takes at first much time and effort from us, over the time this process results in great benefits for our clients.

 **5. SOLID**